sait-wbdv/winter-2024/src/lib/content/assessments/cpnt-262/activity-3.md

 - content is rendered to an html page
 - solution is not a c/p from chatgpt or stack overflow
 - use of syntax ideas learned in this course or from course materials

+### 2 Points: Error Handling
+- use an if check to make a function fail early
+- log error information with `console.error('custom error message')`

 ### 2 Points: Code quality